sv-cover/cover-php/bulma_progress.md

 - Non-hidden mobile navbar options (like search, login, apps, hamburger).
 A bit like JFV does it (or Google)
 - Narrow content container for improved readability.
 Probably with TOC sidebar.
 - Almanak rendering.
 Last row is weird, images are not centered.
+- Tabs in form field (for preview rendering) should be closer to field in:
+    - forum/poll_form.twig
+    - forum/reply_form.twig
+    - forum/thread_form.twig

 ## Other